PdxCodeGuild/IntroToProgramming/labs/lab13-rot13.md

 # Lab 13: Encode/ROT

 Allow the user to choose to enter a letter or a number.
 If they enter a letter, give them the corresponding number between 1 and 26.
 If they give a number between 1 and 26, give them the corresponding letter.
-You can do this using a list of letters, and the `index` method.
+You can do this using a list of the alphabet, and the `index` method.

 ## Advanced Version 1